ykcoatepe/JapaneseBuddy/README.md

 Lessons implement a Can-do → Activity → Check loop with short shadowing steps and self-rating (★☆☆/★★☆/★★★), aligned to A1–A2 daily-life Japanese.
 We adapt the **structure** and keep all lesson text/audio **original**.
 → See: [docs/UI_DESIGN_SYSTEM.md](docs/UI_DESIGN_SYSTEM.md) · [docs/LESSONS_PEDAGOGY.md](docs/LESSONS_PEDAGOGY.md)

+## Content Provenance
+- All B1 lessons (B1-01…B1-06) are original content created for this app.
+If dictionary readings are ever incorporated, see THIRDPARTY-LICENSES.md for attribution guidance.

 ## Localization